 🗖 b.
 Abuse of a child of the family or household by a member of the family or household; or □ c.
 Dating violence, where victim and defendant have a dating relationship (more than a casual acquaintanceship or ordinary fraternization).
 Sec.
 71.0021, F.C. □ 4. the arr upon the information provided supporting est of the defendant, consider whether a order is necessary. □ a.
 At a defendant's appearance before a magistrate after an arrest for a family violence offense, a magistrate shall issue an order for emergency protection for offenses involving: Art.
 17.292(b), C.C.P. $\Box (1) Serious bodily injury to the victim; or$ □ (2) The use or exhibition of a deadly weapon during the commission of an assault. □ 5.
 Identif y the: 🗖 a.
 Victim; 🗖 b.
-Members of the victim's family or household; and 🗖 c.
+Members of the victim's family or household; and □ c.
 Children.
-1 6.
+6 .
 Identif y the: 🗖 a.
 Residence; 🗖 b.
 Place of employment or business; and □ c.
 School or child care facility where a child to be protected by the order is in attendance or is enrolled.
-If an order for emergency protection prohibits a perso from going to or near a chil facility or school, the magis shall send a copy of the ord the child care facility or sch person a child care magistrate he order to the child care facility or school.
+If an order for emergency protection prohibits a person from going to or near a child care facility or school, the magistrate shall send a copy of the order to the child care facility or school.

 Art.
 17.292(i), C.C.P.